 ISOD Community is composed of current and graduated students of the School, presidents and board members of various organizations, professional OD organizations and independent consultants.
 The community is a living body of practitioners that learn together, help and support each other, as well as socialize and have fun.

 We offer to follow the practices of students who have completed ISOD.
 Students may choose to follow-up with any teacher, in any form they see beneficial.
-Our biographical sketches are available on this website on the Teachers page.
 Our hope in following students is to develop a relationship that will support the growth of each student’s practice.
 There are a number of potential benefits to establishing an ongoing relationship with a teacher.

 In our follow-up meetings and interviews after ISOD, we discovered that students sometimes misremember or only partially remember some of the concepts, tools or techniques.
 The follow-up relationship becomes an occasion to provide both accurate and complete instructions with an opportunity for the student to make a detailed set of notes to support their practice.